Working with allied groups, we are supporting four statewide campaigns:

 60% will be renewable by 2030

-Join us in calling and meeting with our local elected officials to encourage them to support the California Clean Energy Act.
+Join us in calling on our local Assembly Members to support the California Clean Energy Act.

 Oil Money Out, People Power In